Our Affiliations

 The American Camp Association (ACA) is a community of camp professionals who, for over 100 years, have joined together to share our knowledge and experience and to ensure the quality of camp programs.
 Because of their diverse 12,000 plus membership and our exceptional programs, children and adults have the opportunity to learn powerful lessons in community, character-building, skill development, and healthy living — lessons that can be learned nowhere else.
 As a leading authority in youth development, ACA works to preserve, promote, and improve the camp experience.

-The Children’s Hospital Colorado Burn Camps Program is a proud member of the American Camp Association (ACA).
+No Ordinary Camps is a proud member of the American Camp Association (ACA).
 They accredit over 2,400 camps who meet up to 300 standards for health, safety, and quality programs.
-Our Summer Camp program, along with our summer camp host, Cheley Colorado Camps, are both ACA-Accredited Colorado camps.
+Our Summer Burn Camp program, along with our summer camp host, Cheley Colorado Camps, are both ACA-Accredited Colorado camps.
 All of our other camp programs follow the ACA guidelines for health, safety, and quality programs.

 The International Association of Burn Camps (IABC) provides a network for the mutual benefit of local and regional organizations that serve the burn community.
 We seek to support the physical, social, and psychological needs of burn survivors and their families.

-The IABC has 31 member camps and provides educational opportunities to all burn camps through the Burn Camp SIG at the annual meeting of the ABA and the burn camp workshop that happens every other year.
+The IABC has member camps across the United States and Canada.
+They provide educational opportunities to all burn camps through the Burn Camp SIG at the annual meeting of the ABA and the burn camp workshop that happens every other year.
 Additionally, the IABC offers assistance to burn camps in the form of guidance, mentoring and best practices.
 The IABC has established guidelines for best practice with Burn Camp Programming and should be used in conjunction with the American Camping Association Standards

 Children’s Hospital Colorado